khkwon01/khkwon01.github.io/heatwave/vector-search/vector-search.md

 9. Click **Create**.

-## Task 3: Upload files to the bucket folder
+## 작업 3: Upload files to the bucket folder

 1. In the **Bucket Details** page, under **Objects**, click the bucket folder name.